oudeismetis/missed-moment/README.md

 1. Boot into the Raspberry Pi
 1. Make sure you've enabled the camera module in the settings
 1. missed-moment requires Python 3.5+ to interface with the camera
-1. Install GPAC to do video format operations:
+1. Install GPAC to do video format operations and exfat-fuse for USB support

     ```
         sudo apt update
         sudo apt install gpac
+        sudo apt install exfat-fuse
     ```

 1. Install Python libraries